-1. Introduction
+1 Introduction

-A key purpose of NEPCon is to recognise good forest managers through credible independent certification of forestry practices.
-NEPCon is a certification body accredited by the Forest Stewardship CouncilTM.
-The purpose of these standards are to provide forest managers, landowners, forest industry, scientists, environmentalists and the general public with information on the aspects of forest management operations that NEPCon evaluates to make certification decisions in the Forest Stewardship Council (FSCTM) certification system.
+A key purpose of NEPCon is to recognize good forest managers through credible independent certification of forestry practices.
+NEPCon is a certification body accredited by the Forest Stewardship Council[TM].
+The purpose of these standards are to provide forest managers, landowners, forest industry, scientists, environmentalists and the general public with information on the aspects of forest management operations that NEPCon evaluates to make certification decisions in the Forest Stewardship Council (FSC[TM]) certification system.

-These standards are the default starting point for the development of region-specific NEPCon Interim Standards that shall be developed in all locations where there are no existing, approved FSC standards.
 The principles, criteria and indicators1 in this document are applicable for assessing all forest management operations (FMEs) with wood production as a major (though not exclusive) objective.
 These standards are global in application, for all forest types.
 This Standard will be reviewed annually and revised if needed to ensure continued conformance with all approved FSC policies, standards, directives, guidelines and advice notes that apply to the interpretation of the FSC Principles and Criteria.